Apply: Spencer Education Fellowship

 A professional biography or resume.

 Three examples of your work that demonstrate a passion for education research and writing, including newspaper and magazine clips, broadcasts, films, books, monographs, academic reports, or other writing samples.
-Applicants with reporting experience in covering American education or American educators who are interested in journalism are preferred.
+Applicants with reporting experience in covering education or educators who are interested in journalism are preferred.
 You must provide links to any work you submit.
 We cannot distribute the work to the judges without links.
+If your sample is not in English, you must provide a translation.

 An outline of a proposed project in education reporting, including projects currently in progress, must accompany the application, along with an essay explaining how a greater understanding in education research and expertise would materially enhance the project and your ability to cover education.
 Preference will be given to applicants who can show proof of publication of their work, either through a letter of commitment from a news organization or a book contract.
 The application should also include the commitment to cover education in the long term.